-It's easy to see why these careers are increasingly popular.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
+There are several reasons why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
 Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 What Is an HVAC Technician?